-Here's the procedure for removing the belts.
+Here's the procedure for removing the belts and a link.
 Installation is the reverse of removal.

 NOTE: This engine uses two accessory drive belts.
 The outer belt drives the supercharger.
 The inner belt drives the generator, power steering pump, coolant pump and air conditioning compressor.
 All driven accessories are rigidly mounted to the engine.
 Drive belt tension is maintained by the spring loaded belt tensioners.
 Each belt has its own tensioner.